 10 Surprising Benefits of an Epsom Salt Bath

-An Epsom salt bath can ease your aches and pains
+An Epsom salt bath may ease your aches and pains

 Epsom salts can be used as a compress to help soothe aching joints.
-People with rheumatoid arthritis who soaked their joints in warm bath salts felt significantly better while a control group that used plain saltwater saw no change, according to a study published in Clinical and Experimental Rheumatology.
-To try this at home, heat two cups of Epsom salts in a gallon of water, then either bathing the affected joint in it or applying a warm compress to the area.
+People with rheumatoid arthritis who soaked their joints in warm bath salts felt better while a control group that used plain saltwater saw no change, according to a study published in Clinical and Experimental Rheumatology.
+To try this at home, heat two cups of Epsom salts in a gallon of water.
+Then you can either bathe the affected joint in it or apply a warm compress to the area.
 Try a few of these other arthritis home remedies.

-An Epsom salt bath can soothe eczemaben bryant/Shutterstock
+An Epsom salt bath may soothe eczemaben bryant/Shutterstock

 The National Eczema Association recommends a number of different types of baths—including one with Epsom salt—to help take the sting out of the bath and soothe the dry, itchy patches.
+A 2005 study from the International Journal of Dermatology found that magnesium salts can reduce inflammation and aid dry skin.
 Find out if your itchy skin is caused by eczema—or something else.

-Epsom salts can make splinters—and bee stings—easier to remove
+Epsom salts can make splinters easier to remove

 Got a splinter?
 Soaking the area in an Epsom salt bath for 15 minutes can help make it easier to remove, according to the Epsom Salt Council.
 Epsom salt increases osmotic pressure on the skin, which draws foreign bodies toward the surface, they explain.
 Find out other first aid tips you need to know.